To say Katie Preston-Toepfer has been through a lot recently would be an understatement.

 Katie's health took a downturn a few years before her official diagnosis in 2021, when the family was residing in Sydney, with the family now having relocated to Brisbane so she could be eligible to be placed on a clinical trial at the PA Hospital and to be closer to family in Northern NSW.

-"A lot of the doctors I had seen before would do the bone marrow biopsy I needed under sedation.
+"A lot of the doctors I had seen before would not do the bone marrow biopsy I needed under sedation.
 Then another one said, " Even if we did do it, there's no point in knowing if it's internal because there is no treatment, there's no cure," she said.

 "We just wait until you deteriorate, then you go on chemotherapy, which is still standard treatment in Australia once your condition reaches a certain level.